scionaltera/emergentmud/README.md

 * Communication, emotes and movement commands
 * Help files

-Our next release is called `People`.
+Our next release is called `The Environment`.
 It will focus on developing the natural world inside the MUD.

 * Bodies of Water
 * Plants and Trees
 * Minerals, Metals and Other Natural Resources
-* Character attributes (gender, strength, etc.)
-* Animals and NPCs
+* Animals
-* Items and Equipment

 # Running Locally
 ## Required Tools